 My main priority this term: The Just Transition to a Low Carbon Economy

-Over the last five years, I have worked in the European Parliament to put in place the policies that will move us towards a low-carbon economy, in line with the EU’s pledge under the Paris Agreement (40% emissions reductions by 2030).
+Over the last number of years, I have worked in the European Parliament to put in place the policies that will move us towards a low-carbon economy, in line with the EU’s pledge under the Paris Agreement (40% emissions reductions by 2030).
 The European Union has been at the forefront of addressing Climate Change and strengthening the global response.

 Economic impacts of the transition to a low-carbon economy are mostly positive, however for certain sectors, the transition can be difficult, and we see a prime example of this here in Ireland, with the job losses caused by Bord Na Móna’s transition away from Peat Activities.
 Areas which depend on those carbon-intensive sectors are now facing an imminent decline in their economies and this is happening across the European Union.